ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 published: true
 ---

-Usually, in this blog, I've been demonstrating Perl 6 programs and techniques, but that's not what this post is about.
-It's also quite a lot longer than most of my posts.
-It's intended as a proposal to those who develop, extend or maintain other languages as to how they could adapt Perl 6 Regexes (AKA Rules) to their language.
+This post is intended as a proposal to those who develop, extend or maintain languages
+_other than Perl 6_ as to how they could adapt Perl 6 Regexes (AKA Rules) to their language.

-If you just want to see what this would look like, feel free to skip to the end of this post to see a full parser for JSON as an example.

-Before we go there, let's cover why that's a good idea.
+There is a full JSON parser at the end of this article, written in this specification's syntax, so if you don't know anything about what Perl 6 Regexes look like, that might be good to glance at before continuing.

 I measure regular expressions in 5 epochs or generations, with a zeroth generation for the purely mathematical idea of a regular expression.

-In the early days of Unix, there was a regular expression library.
+1. In the early days of Unix, there were a few programs that used an arcane syntax few had heard of to match text.
-I call this the first generation.
+   These included ed and grep, soon to be followed by ex, vi and friends.
-Not very long after that it was "standardized" by extending it and changing/mutilating the syntax.
+2. Not very long after that, regular expressions were "standardized" by extending it and changing/mutilating the syntax.
 This is the POSIX regular expression standard.

-Then we entered the boom times of regular expression development when Perl introduced its improvements to the traditional Unix and POSIX regular expressions.
-Sometime between POSIX and Perl, regular expressions also stopped being regular in the mathematical sense because of backtracking.
+3. Then we entered the boom times of regular expression development when Perl introduced its improvements to the traditional Unix and POSIX regular expressions.

-Perl, PCRE, Python and Java all had a hand in the evolution of the basic third generation regular expression into what I'll call the fourth generation: the regular expressions that you're probably familiar with, today.
-These include features like named groups (first introduced in Python) and some implementations have extensions for full Unicode support.
+4. Perl, PCRE, Python and Java all had a hand in the evolution of the basic third generation regular expression into what I'll call the fourth generation: the regular expressions that you're probably familiar with, today.
+These include features like named groups (first introduced in Python) and some implementations have extensions for full Unicode support including matching properties, code blocks, etc.

-And then along came Perl 6!
+5. And then along came Perl 6!
 Perl 6 calls its system "regexes" and technically they're a full grammar engine, but realistically that's not all that much of a departure from modern regular expression engines, many of which support features such as back-referencing, look-ahead and look-behind, and Perl 5 even supports a primitive sort of recursive sub-rule!

-What's truly interesting about these 5th-generation regular expressions is that they're not just an extension, but a complete re-imagining of the basic Unix regular expression syntax.

 ## Toward a Language-Neutral 6th Generation